Abs. Everyone has them. For some, they are super toned and visible, while for others, they are hidden and covered by layers of fat.

 Inhale and slowly lower your hips towards the mat until they are at a 90-degree angle, and repeat the movement.
 Do not swing your legs through the movement to avoid placing excessive strain on your lower back.

-5. The hover exercise( also known as plank)
+5. The hover exercise( also known as a plank)

 There are so many variations of the plank.
 You can do planks on your hands, forearms, one leg raised or on the side.

 You should work your way up to be able to hold a plank for 1 minute.
 If you are a complete beginner, start by holding a 20-second plank, and progress to 30, 45 and finally 60 seconds.

 If however, you are trying to go for the world record which currently stands at 8 hours 1 minute, go as wild as you can!

 - Lie down on your exercise mat, in a push-up position.

 - Place your hands directly under your shoulders and firmly plant your toes on the floor.

 - Make sure your body is in a straight line all the way from your spine to your feet.

 - Do not crane your neck, don’t look up or forward.
 Your gaze should be slightly on the floor in front of you.